 - WM 4-1 Ensure recycling is provided and utilized at all local government or public facilities.
 Coordinate with public partners to ensure recycling is provided and promoted in all schools, municipal buildings, public housing, and public spaces.
-Include coordination on recycling education and communications to improve reduction of contamination. - WM 4-2 Establish a policy to make zero and reduced waste events standard for large community events (indoor and out-door) sponsored by local government or public entities or occurring within public facilities.
-Require hosts of events on local government or public entity properties to provide a comprehensive waste management plan meeting requirements of the zero waste policy.
+Include coordination on recycling education and communications to improve reduction of contamination. - WM 4-2 Educate local government or public entities on making zero and reduced waste events standard for large community events (in-door and out-door).
+Hosts of events on local government or public entity properties to provide a comprehensive waste management plan meeting requirements of local waste policies.